 In Traditional Chinese medicine cooler weather means we should select warming foods to nourish our body.
 Du La, ND gave us a short list of her favourite everyday warming foods and this easy recipe to incorporate them into your weekly meals.
 Enjoy!

-- 6 full sized carrots, peeled and thinly sliced
+- Carrots, peeled and thinly sliced – 6 full-sized

-- 1 tablespoons of freshly grated ginger (if you are like me, and LOVE Ginger, add more!)
+- Ginger, freshly grated – 1 tbsp (if you are like me, and LOVE Ginger, add more!)

 - Warm the coconut oil in a sauce pan over medium heat.